 In 1755, Bishop Hildesley established a choir of ten boys and ten girls who sang at Bishopscourt and were clothed and fed as part of their choristership.
 Happily, today's choristers have families to take care of such things, so we can concentrate on continuing the choral tradition which is such a valuable part of Cathedral life.

-Today, the Choir consists of twenty girl and boy choristers aged between seven and fourteen who form a mixed top line.
+Today, Cathedral Isle of Man choristers consist of twenty girl and boy choristers aged between seven and sixteen who form a mixed top line.

 In addition, the choristers represent the Cathedral throughout the year in performances at regional, community and civic occasions, most recently including Tynwald Day celebrations, singing alongside Aled Jones in the Villa Marina and at an official reception for the Lord Mayor of Armagh.